takuto-okuno-riken/gsdgmpy/README.md

 ## Introduction
 The GSDGM and MTESS Toolbox is a powerful tool for surrogate data generation and multivariate time-series similarity analysis.
-One GSDGM algorithm has been implemented to generate group surrogate data: 1) Vector Auto-Regression (VAR) surrogate [(R. Liégeois, et al., 2017)](https://www.sciencedirect.com/science/article/abs/pii/S1053811917307516) for python version ([MATLAB version](https://github.com/takuto-okuno-riken/mtess) implements three GSDGM algorithms).
+One GSDGM algorithm has been implemented to generate group surrogate data: 1) Vector Auto-Regression (VAR) surrogate [(R. Liégeois, et al., 2017)](https://www.sciencedirect.com/science/article/abs/pii/S1053811917307516) for Python version ([MATLAB version](https://github.com/takuto-okuno-riken/mtess) implements three GSDGM algorithms).
 The VAR surrogate tries to fit the common features of the whole data.
 Thus, the GSDGM approach has the very unique ability to generate group centroid multivariate time-series.
 This allows us to achieve the most biologically plausible standardized human brain dynamics model based on a large human rs-fMRI dataset from [the Human Connectome Project](https://www.humanconnectome.org/).